 International Women’s Day

 International Women’s Day is a worldwide event that celebrates women’s achievements from the political to the social while calling for gender equality.
 It has been observed since the early 1900s and is now recognized each year on March 8.
-The theme for International Women’s Day 2018, is “Time is Now: Rural and urban activists transforming women’s lives.”
+The theme for this year is I am Generation Equality: Realizing Women’s Rights.
+The theme is aligned with UN Women’s multigenerational campaign, Generation Equality, which marks the 25th anniversary of the Beijing Declaration and Platform for Action.
+Adopted in 1995 at the Fourth World Conference on Women in Beijing, China, the Beijing Platform for Action is recognized as the most progressive roadmap for the empowerment of women and girls, everywhere.

 May all be equal in our time.

 Raise your own awareness and educate yourself about conditions here and around the world.
 Teach young girls not to accept feminine stereotypes.
 Teach young boys that girls are their equals.
-Watch one of the UN Women videos by clicking below.
+Visit UNWomen for more information in the coming months.

 There is neither Jew nor Greek, there is neither slave nor free, there is no male and female, for you are all one in Christ Jesus.